A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: PROBLEM DEFINITION

-The fundamental difference between the closed-chain constraint ($\emph{C}^3$) and the formation constraint ($\emph{FC}$) is that $\emph{C}^3$ is ``hard'' but $\emph{FC}$ is ``soft'', in which ``hard'' constraints have to be satisfied exactly everywhere, and ``soft'' constraints are usually described by cost functions and optimized as much as possible.
-Therefore, $\emph{FC}$ can be transformed into an optimization problem and formally defined as follow.
+Redundancy is a double-edged sword.
+On the one hand, it allows the \emph{MM} to keep desired configuration while following specified end effector path.
+On the other hand, it brings additional constraint to the motion planning problem.
+The fundamental difference between the closed-chain constraint and the redundancy constraint ($\emph{RC}$) is that $\emph{C}^3$ is ``hard'' but $\emph{RC}$ is ``soft'', in which ``hard'' constraints have to be satisfied exactly everywhere, and ``soft'' constraints are usually described by cost functions and optimized as much as possible.
+Therefore, $\emph{RC}$ can be transformed into an optimization problem and formally defined as follow.